 Moderate with some steep climbs in the Ronda Gorge and from Grazelema.

 Please note that pricing is per person in Euros

 2020: Double/Twin Share (min 2 people) €1935

 Please note a high season surcharge may apply

 Extra 3 Days / 2 Nights Granada, Per Person:

-2019: Start any day of the year.
+2020: Start any day January to December.
 It is not recommended to travel July/August as temperatures are very hot.